MCP Server FAQ

 What is engineVersion and how does it change?

-Per-engine SemVer constant that bumps on math changes only (not cosmetic refactors).
-All 5 engines reset to "1.0.0" in v0.2.0 per ADR-0041.
+Per-engine SemVer constant that bumps on math changes only (not cosmetic refactors), independent of the package version.
+Each of the 13 tools carries its own engineVersion.
 Use it as a cache key.

 Errors and rate limits